lepture/authlib/docs/flask/oauth2.rst

 If you need a quick example, here are the official tutorial guide and examples on GitHub:

-1. Example of OAuth 2.0 server <https://github.com/authlib/example-oauth2-server>`_
+1. `Example of OAuth 2.0 server <https://github.com/authlib/example-oauth2-server>`_
 2. Example of OpenID Connect server (not ready)

-At the very beginning, we need to know that OAuth 2.0 provider contains two type of servers:
+At the very beginning, we need to have some basic understanding of the OAuth 2.0 specification.
+Read :ref:`specs/rfc6749` at first.

-- Authorization Server: to issue access tokens
-- Resources Servers: to serve your users' resources

-They can be the same server, or different servers.
-For instance, if you are a big company, your account system may be separated from other servers.
-The authorization server is some sort of the account system, and you may have many resources servers, each resource server serves a certain type of resources, like users' photos, posts and etc.

 .. important::